jinghuazhao/sphinx/README.md

 ## Structure

-The docs/ has the following setup,
+The docs/ directory tree is as follows,

 $ tree